 Each team of mushers and their dogs had to traverse a portion of the trip.
 The medicine needed to change hands between the twenty teams over the course of the journey.
 The last participant of this relay was a man by the name of Gunnar Kaasen with his sled dog team, led by none other than Balto.

 However, their journey wouldn’t be an easy one.
-A blizzard soon developed in the leg of the relay.
+A blizzard soon developed in their leg of the relay.
 Wind gusts of over 50mph with frigid temperatures threatened to end the journey early, as the weather impeded both safety and navigation.

 The story then goes that Balto knew the way by instinct and lead the team to Nome.
-Whether this is true or not, the fact remains that the people celebrated Kaasen and his sled dog team as heroes when they pulled into Nome, Alaska.
+Whether that’s true or not, the fact remains that the people celebrated Kaasen and his sled dog team as heroes when they pulled into Nome, Alaska.
 They covered an estimated 53 miles in about 20 hours.

 Balto wasn’t the only hero of the Great Race of Mercy, though.
 Another dog, Togo, and his team completed the longest leg of the journey by 200 miles.
 Many consider Togo to be the true hero of the story.
 However, all of the dogs who participated deserve to be celebrated and remembered for their heroism.